Classification of Incidents, and Incident Reporting

 Each year a dummy product recall must be undertaken to:

-Check availability and working condition of communication systems
+Check the availability and working conditions of communication systems

 Timely availability of key personnel